 On his date in 1704, John Smith was hanged for a career in highway robbery that lasted all of one week and markedly wanted for subtlety.

 Smith was talked into stealing a mare with a buddy.
 (In this enterprise, Smith leaned up against the actual Tyburn gallows while lying in wait.
-He was almost scared straight by the spook of of it, until his friend prodded him, “What matters, it, Jack?
+He was almost spooked straight by its tactile morbidity, until his friend prodded him, “What matters, it, Jack?
 It is but hanging, if thou shouldst come to that.”)

 Once Jack crossed the line, he couldn’t get enough.